-Cyprus is a well-established and reputable international financial centre offering attractive benefits for setting up and operating an international Trust.
+Cyprus is a well-established and reputable international financial center offering attractive benefits for setting up and operating an International Trust.
 Cyprus International Trusts (CITs), have long provided a high threshold of protection and flexibility for non-residents, and today attract high-net-worth individuals (HNWIs) from around the world.
 The Cyprus Trust regime is the most modern and favourable Trust regime in Europe.
 CITs are practical, accessible and effective as they are founded on much greater certainty, clarity and stability.

 Coupled with a high level of professional services and comparatively low costs, Cyprus is becoming the preferred EU Trust jurisdiction for HNWIs and their families.